-Eventually you’ll be able to build your own Snowflake pricing example, so let’s get started.
+Eventually, you’ll be able to build your own Snowflake pricing example, so let’s get started.

-First of all, you have full control over the Snowflake bill at all points in time.
+First of all, you have full control over the Snowflake cost at all points in time.
 The cost of using Snowflake is entirely based on the capacity you use on the platform.
 If you don’t consume any capacity, there likely won’t be a bill, even though you have an account with them.

 What if you do consume?
 To work with data, you’ll need to store it, query on it, and manage metadata such as access control on it.
-This breakdown translates into a high level architecture of Snowflake.
+This breakdown translates into a high-level architecture of Snowflake.
 As such, the cloud data platform consists of 3 layers, i.e. the service-, compute- and storage layers.

 While using the platform, each layer uses more or less capacity, depending on the nature of the use.

-The sum of of costs generated by using each layer of the 3 layers makes up the cost.
+The sum of costs generated by using each layer of the 3 layers makes up the cost.
 It’s that simple.

 However, the cost of using each individual layer is calculated differently, as we’ll see below.

-Storing data comes with a cost associated, whether that data is used in analytics or not.
+Storing data comes with a cost associated, with whether that data is used in analytics or not.
 The cost is metered per megabyte, is balanced per month and the price is quoted per gigabyte for convenience.

-Just like any other SAAS company, Snowflake favours upfront payments for the services one plans to use over a period of one year.
+Just like any other SAAS company, Snowflake favors upfront payments for the services one plans to use over a period of one year.
 This includes a hefty 55% discount on the storage costs at the time of writing.

 Now here is where things get a little more complicated.

 Then, let’s talk license model.
 Snowflake has 5 different editions available, and each of them comes with a different set of capabilities.
-As we add capabilities to the Standard edition, the snowflake credit cost increases.
+As we add capabilities to the Standard Edition, the snowflake credit cost increases.
 It’s good to know that every Snowflake account is tied to one specific edition.
 Pricing comes straight off their website at the time of writing.

-Total Cost Calculation
+Total Snowflake monthly Cost Calculation